 And so, laws were put into place to protect moose and caribou, as well as other wildlife deemed “useful”.
 As Donald Dodds outlines in his book Challenge and Response, 1856 saw the first closed season for moose hunting.
 The moose season was also closed between 1874 and 1877.
 In 1894, hunters were not permitted to claim moose or caribou for a three-year period.
 The beaver, otter, and other animals valued for their fur were also protected in a closed season in 1862.
 The beaver, who’s colonies around Halifax had been almost entirely wiped out from the fur trade, were protected again in 1874 (for a three-year closed season), and again in 1894.

-A shift is evident here among the early Haligonians and Nova Scotians of European descent— it seems they are aware for this first time of the fragility of the New World forest and its inhabitants, propelling a budding desire to protect them.
+A shift is evident here among the early Haligonians and Nova Scotians of European descent— it seems they are aware for this first time of the fragility of this ecosystem, propelling a budding desire to protect certain animals.
 Nevertheless, this comprehension was reserved for those species that could be considered game, or materially beneficial to the colony.
 Alongside new protection laws, there were bounties placed on predatory species such as the wolf, the lynx, the cougar, and the fox.
 The wolf is now extinct in Nova Scotia.
 The cougar and the lynx are now rare, but they protected from hunters by law.
 Actually, there have been no confirmed sighting of the cougar in recent years, and it is unclear whether or not it still resides in this province.

 With an evident loss of caribou and moose, the province decided to introduce the white-tailed deer as a replacement for hunters.
 Distributed across the province, some of these were released near Halifax, and several may have come from the grounds of the naturalist and ornithologist Andrew Downs (1811— 1892), who bred them in captivity in Dutch Village.
 His property lay near where the Armdale Rotary sits today.